scottdavis/pearfarm_channel_server/app/view/help/markdown/FAQ.markdown

 ##Is this site supposed to replace pear.php.net?
-This site is meant to replace pear.php.net's packages hosting service.
-And we are still working on it.
+Thats is up to the community to decided we are just here to offer easy to use pear hosting!

 <br />
 ##Why is this better than pear.php.net package hosting?